 What’s the Difference Between Fault Tolerance and High-Availability?

 While high-availability systems and fault tolerant systems are both designed to accomplish basically the same objective, there are a number of important distinctions between the two approaches.
 One key difference is that high-availability systems are designed to both limit downtime as well as keep the performance of the system from being negatively affected.
 With a fault tolerant system, downtime is still limited, but maintaining performance isn’t as much of a priority.

 While this makes it sound as if high-availability systems have a clear advantage, there is an important benefit to fault tolerance that must be taken into account as well.
 If an error occurs during an active action in a fault tolerant system, the correct end state of that action will still be outputted.
 This is not the case with a high-availability system.

 For example, if a user submits a request to your website that is hosted on a high-availability platform and a node crashes, the user will be given a 500 error message.
 However, the system will still remain operational and will be able to respond to new requests.
 With a fault tolerant system, though, the failure is worked around and a valid response is still displayed to the user – though it might be delayed.
 This is the most important distinction between high-availability and fault tolerance that you will want to keep in mind when deciding which system is best for your organisation.

-Both high-availability systems and fault tolerant systems excel at preventing downtime and ensuring that single failures don’t crash the entire system.
+Both high-availability systems and fault tolerant systems excel at preventing downtime and ensuring that single failures don’t crash the entire system, as understanding the importance of having an IT disaster recovery plan is essential.
 In the end, whether high-availability or fault tolerance is the right choice for your organisation comes down to your specific priorities and requirements.